 Hannah works within the Medical School at the University of Birmingham, where she is conducting an evaluation of the SCRIPT eLearning program.
 Funded by Health Education West Midlands, SCRIPT is designed to improve prescribing skills in junior doctors and other non-medical prescribers.
 Hannah has a background in Psychology, with particular interests in educational and performance psychology, as well as previous research experience in the use of information technology to improve patient safety.

 MSc Educational Psychology (majoring in Sport Psychology) 2012

 BSc Psychology 2010

-Hannah Brooks received her BSc in Psychology from the University of Birmingham in 2010, gaining First Class Honours.
-She was awarded her MSc in Educational Psychology, majoring in Sport Psychology, from Florida State University in 2012.
-Since then, she has worked as a Research Assistant at University Hospitals Birmingham NHS Foundation Trust as part of the Collaboration for Leadership in Applied Health Research and Care for Birmingham and the Black Country (CLAHRC-BBC) improving patient safety theme.
+Hannah received her BSc in Psychology from the University of Birmingham in 2010, and her MSc in Educational Psychology (majoring in Sport Psychology) from Florida State University in 2012.
+Since then, she has worked as a Research Assistant at University Hospitals Birmingham NHS Foundation Trust as part of the NIHR-funded Collaboration for Leadership in Applied Health Research and Care for Birmingham and the Black Country (CLAHRC-BBC) improving patient safety theme.
 She moved to her current position at the University of Birmingham in March 2014.

 Coleman JJ, Hodson J, Brooks HL and Rosser D (2013) Missed Medication Doses in Hospitalised Patients: A Descriptive Account of Quality Improvement Measures and Time Series Analysis.
-International Journal of Quality and Safety in Healthcare 25(5):564-572
+Int J Qual Health Care 25(5):564-572